engrhamzaaliimran/Tawajo-Net/README.md

 # Tawajo Net: Human Activity Recognition Neural Network

 This repository contains the implementation of Tawajo Net, a neural network designed for Human Activity Recognition (HAR).
 The model integrates bidirectional GRU layers, attention mechanisms, and various convolutional layers to effectively capture intricate patterns in sequential data.
 Tawajo Net has been trained and evaluated on the Human Activity Recognition dataset by Wisdom Lab.
-The results of this study are detailed in an article currently under review at an IEEE journal.
+The results of this study are detailed in an article currently under review in a journal.

 ## Network Architecture